stefandtw/feedranger/README.md

 * Instantly display selected feed entry files in Firefox
 * Selected files are automatically tagged as read via ranger tags
 * Since this is merely a plug-in, all of your ranger customization options still apply
+* Mouse support: Right click a feed directory to mark all entries as read.
+Right click an entry to mark it as unread.
+To mark all entries in the current directory as read, you can also map this to a key: `eval fm.tag_add([f.path for f in fm.thisdir.files], tag="r")`

 The config file